 Requirements in General

-The requirements for becoming a firefighter vary country and region, but the majority of them are universal.
+The requirements for becoming a firefighter vary by country and region, but the majority of them are universal.
 Depending on the fire department, a prospective firefighter must be at least 17 or 18 years old to apply.
 Some departments require applicants to be at least 21 years old and no more than 29 years old.
 In the United States, all applicants must have a high school diploma or equivalency, though some fire departments require an associate’s degree or a few college credits in specific subjects.

 Physical Constraints

 Applicants for the position of firefighter must be physically fit and have excellent vision and hearing.
-Each applicant must, in general, undergo a medical examination a doctor who has been approved the fire department.
+Each applicant must, in general, undergo a medical examination by a doctor who has been approved by the fire department.
 Applicants must have a valid driver’s license and a clean driving record.
 In most cases, they must also pass a criminal background check.

 Requirements for Education